Canon 1D vs Nikon D1X

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D and the D1X have been discontinued, but can regularly be found used on eBay.
 The D1X was replaced by the Nikon D2X, while the 1D was followed by the Canon 1D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D vs Nikon D1X